 Use the environmental degreaser cleaner before you apply sealer to clean any and all stains.
 Simply apply the cleaner, scrub the surface, let it sit for five minutes, and then rinse with water.
 Be sure to take a look at the problem area when it’s dry so you’re positive the stain is gone.
 If it's not, repeat the process as needed.

 If you have a smaller asphalt surface, like a home driveway, you may be able to use a leaf blower or broom to clear dirt and debris.

 Supplies Needed For Sealcoating

-Here’s the list of what you will need.
+Here’s the list of what you will need for sealcoating.
 We’ll get more detailed on each one in a moment.

 We'll explain how to calculate the quantity below.
-Remember to account for enough sealant for 1 or 2 coats, depending on how many you are doing.
+Remember to account for enough sealant for one or two coats, depending on how many you are doing.
 Be sure to get an asphalt sealer that is specifically designed for both protection and rejuvenation.

 Choose a sprayer that is best suited for your property.
-These extremely useful systems can sealcoat a 4-car driveway in less than 15 minutes and are very easy to use.
+These useful systems can sealcoat a four-car driveway in less than 15 minutes and are very easy to use.
 Home owners with small driveways can use a squeegee or broom for asphalt sealing.

 Pylons, Saw Horses, Caution Tape

-These will help block off the area to keep traffic out while you work, and while it cures.
+These will help block off the area to keep traffic out while you work, and the asphalt cures.

 Cardboard And Tape